AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 ### Add a time constraint between nodes

-The option to add a time constraint is available when selecting
+The option to add a time constraint is available when selecting the following objects on the canvas:

 * The line between nodes